refractionPOINT/lce_doc/docs/user_addons.md

 Lookups support a few structures.

-* A simple one, which is just newline-separated values.
+* Newline-separated values.
-* A complex one which allows you to associate metadata with each element.
+* JSON dictionary where keys are the elements of the lookup and the values are the metadata associated.
+* YAML dictionary where keys are the elements of the lookup and the values are the metadata associated.
-* An OTX Pusle.
+* OTX JSON Pulse.
-* A MISP JSON feed.
+* MISP JSON Feed.

 Here is an example of this complex format:
 ```yaml